shrdlu-whs/virtual-fridge/README.md

 # Virtual Fridge Demo App

-Group Task: Building a demo application implementing a CI/CD pipeline with Jenkins and Kubernetes.
+Group Task for the course 'Industrial Software Development': Building a demo application implementing a CI/CD pipeline with Jenkins and Kubernetes.